Funding

 Organizations across the University of Chicago offer a variety of resources designed to support creative endeavors, arts practice and research, exhibition and performance, and professional development across the campus.
 A variety of grants, fellowships, funds, and prizes are available for individual students or Recognized Student Organizations (RSOs).

-Careers in Arts, Culture & Entertainment
+Funded by: Careers in Arts, Culture & Entertainment

 Award range: Up to $1500